Creating Palaces for the People

 They are also aligned with our environmental goals to reduce our carbon footprint and comply with green building standards and operate at NetZero carbon emissions.

-Each initiative is thoughtfully designed to enhance the YMCA of Greater Boston’s role as a modern, vital community asset, and environmental steward positioning us for continued growth and relevance in the years ahead.
+Each initiative is thoughtfully designed to enhance the YMCA of Greater Boston’s role as an equitable, modern, vital community asset, and environmental steward positioned for continued growth and relevance in the years ahead.

 “When someone says they found a home at the Y, or say they found community or their fitness or their child made a first-time connection with a peer or adult and felt understood – this is the Y movement building palaces for the people.”